-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and general fund of Mountain Education Center, Inc. (Charter School) as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise Mountain Education Center, Inc.'s basic financial statements and have issued our report thereon dated August 28, 2014.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, and the general fund of Mountain Education Center, Inc. (Charter School), as of and for the year ended June 30, 2014, and the related notes to the financial statements, which collectively comprise Mountain Education Center, Inc.'s basic financial statements and have issued our report thereon dated September 15, 2014.